tynnienjambi/QuotesBlogs/README.md

 # Author Tinisha Kamau

 # Blog Web App
-This application enables user to view, random quotes, blog posts and are able to login,register and acess premium fuctions
+Its an application that enables users to view, post and comment on posts made by all.

 ## Installation